k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/00_hardware_requirements_for_POV.md

 #### Windows Ports

-The following ports should be opened on the Windows server:
+Open the following ports on the Windows server:

 -   3389 -- Used for RDP